Habitat

 for setts - especially if this is near open cultivated land.

-patches of these trees.
-Elders will grow near setts because badgers eat
+warrens, so look for patches of these trees.
+Elders will grow near

 the berries and pass the seeds unharmed through their guts before

-depositing them in the droppings near their sett.
-Here the seeds will
+depositing them in the droppings nearby.
+Here the seeds will germinate

 anything from 3 to 10 entrances, and a few have been found with more